Dr Marie-Frances Burke OAM

 More information

-- Chief Medical Officer, GenesisCare, Australia (2022 - 2025)
+- Chief Medical Officer, GenesisCare Australia (2022–2025)

-- Doctor Engagement Leader for GenesisCare oncology, Australia
+- Doctor Engagement Leader, Oncology, GenesisCare Australia

-- Previously served on the Radiation Oncology Faculty Council of the Royal Australian and New Zealand College of Radiologists, as well as their Economics and Workforce Committee
+- Member, Radiation Oncology Faculty Council, Royal Australian and New Zealand College of Radiologists

-- Member of the Breast Cancer Trials Group
+- Breast Cancer Trials Group

 - Dr Burke is committed to clinical research, and has been the principal investigator on trials including STARS at GenesisCare, The Wesley.